 Whether you aspire to work as a concept artist or 3D modeller in the games industry, a matte painter or animator for films or 3d movies, or a freelance illustrator who gets to paint monsters all day long while still in your pants, there's an online school for you.
 Hopefully, this selection will help you pick a path that best suits your personal goals and budget.

 Schoolism has rapidly become one of the best-known online art schools.
 This is thanks in part to its prolific founder Bobby Chiu being a well-known and supremely well-respected artist himself, and the diverse team of instructors it has collected.
 The roster includes the likes of Craig Mullins, Terryl Whitlatch, Nathan Fowkes and other titans of the entertainment industry.

 The courses available are as diverse as the people teaching them, covering more traditional topics such as gesture drawing (essential for aspiring animators and concept artists), oil painting techniques, anatomy and colour and lighting fundamentals, as well as character and creature design, watercolour techniques, digital painting and storyboarding.
 Basically, pretty much all areas of expertise that you can think of in the industry are covered here.

 Schoolism operates around a one-year subscription model for $29.95 per month.
-Within that year you're able to work on a single course, but have the option to switch at any time for a minimal fee.
+Within that year you're able to work on one course at a time, but can switch to another course when you want for no extra cost.
 It's a smart system that enables the student to cover several topics within that year if they have time available and are able to work efficiently.
 It's also possible to receive video feedback from the tutor directly, but this costs $998 per year, and positions are limited.

 Registering for a class gives you access to pre-recorded lectures, which are then available to be streamed throughout the duration of the subscription (assuming you don't switch course) and there's a Facebook group available in which to share work for critique by students.